 In reality, color interpretation is subjective.
 It’s an art, not a science.
 People have unique aversions to certain colors and affinities for other colors.
 But that doesn’t mean color can’t be used strategically to evoke certain feelings and associations.
 Those who intuitively ‘get’ your brand will support you.
 Those who don’t simply won’t be a part of your target audience.

 Determining the meaning of brand colors isn’t rocket science.
 A great way to start is with brands you don’t know.
-Look at the small business logos below and see what impressions they give you.
+Look at the small business logos below and see what impressions they give you – What do the logo colors mean?
 If you’ve never shopped from these brands, you have no idea who they actually are.
-What insights can you glean from the logos and colors alone?
+What insights can you glean from the colors, words, and images alone?

 When your colors evoke the same impression as your actual brand, you’ve hit the branding lottery.
 That’s when you know your logo designer has done their job.